89luca89/distrobox/docs/usage/distrobox-export.md

 `distrobox-enter -e` from the host, the desired binary.
 This can be handy with the use of `direnv` to have different versions of the same binary based on your `env` or project.

+The exported binaries will be exported in the "--export-path" of choice as a wrapper script that acts naturally both on the host and in the container.
+Note that "--export-path" is NOT OPTIONAL, you have to explicitly set it.

+**Additional flags**

+You can specify additional flags to add to the command, for example if you want to export an electron app, you could add the "--foreground" flag to the command:

+	distrobox-export --app atom --extra-flags "--foreground"
+	distrobox-export --bin /usr/bin/vim --export-path ~/.local/bin --extra-flags "-p" distrobox-export --service syncthing --extra-flags "-allow-newer-config"

+This works for services, binaries, and apps.
+Extra flags are only used then the exported app, binary, or service is used from the host, using them inside the container will not include them.

+**Unexport**

+The option "--delete" will un-export an app, binary, or service.

+	distrobox-export --app atom --delete
+	distrobox-export --bin /usr/bin/vim --export-path ~/.local/bin --delete
+	distrobox-export --service syncthing --delete
+	distrobox-export --service nginx --delete

+**Run as root in the container**

+The option "--sudo" will launch the exported item as root inside the distrobox.

+**Notes**

+Note you can use --app OR --bin OR --service but not together.

+	distrobox-export --service nginx --sudo

 ![app-export](https://user-images.githubusercontent.com/598882/144294795-c7785620-bf68-4d1b-b251-1e1f0a32a08d.png)